-They had a saying at the bank I once worked for as a trainer:
+At the bank I once worked for as a trainer, they had a saying:

 “If it’s about money, it’s never funny”

 Ain’t that the truth!
-To that I added my own saying:
+To that I added my own adage:

 “Show me your bank account, and I’ll tell you how you lead your life”

 Bankers and accountants probably know more about you than your therapist.
-By the way you spend your money, they can tell whether or not you lead a healthy lifestyle, if you’re a good planner and even if you can resist instant gratification.
+By analyzing the way you spend your money, they can tell whether or not you lead a healthy lifestyle, if you’re a good planner, and if you can resist instant gratification.

-On blogs and networking sites, money is a recurrent theme.
-People want to know how much to charge; whether or not they should spend $300 on a membership of a particular site, and if it’s OK to discount some services… the list is endless.
+On blogs and networking sites, money is a popular theme.
+People want to know how much to charge, whether or not they should spend $399 on a membership of a particular site, and if it’s OK to discount services… the list is endless.

-Recently, I found myself caught up in a discussion about on-line freelance job sites like Elance.
-These sites offer an opportunity to connect with prospective employers from all over the world, and find projects that are not listed on the familiar voice-over casting sites.
+Recently, I found myself caught up in a discussion about on-line freelance job sites like Upwork and Freelancer.com.
+These sites can connect you with prospective employers from all over the world, and help you find projects that are not listed on the familiar voice-over casting sites.

 However, when I looked at the average bids some of our colleagues put in to get voice-over work, I was stunned.
-If you think that doing a job for $100 is stretching it, wait until you check out sites like Odesk.com.
-Your jaw will drop to your knees.
-And that’s not a good thing if you’re in the voice-over business.
+If you think that doing a job for $100 is stretching it, wait until you check out sites like guru.com.
+Your jaw will drop to your knees, and that’s not a good thing if you’re in the voice-over business.

-Some people are justifying this downward trend by pointing at the current recession.
-This is what they will tell you:
+Some people are justifying this downward trend by pointing at the current economic climate:

-“We’re all suffering.
+“Times are still tough.
 We all have to tighten our belts and do more with less.
-The only way to still get work is to lower our fees.
-The economy is going down and our rates have to follow suit.”
+The only way to still get work is to lower our fees.”

 Remember: once you’re in there, it’s so hard to climb out.
-Recession or no recession, if you subscribe to the notion that you often get what you pay for, why are you selling yourself and your colleagues short?
+Forget how the economy is doing for a moment.
+If you subscribe to the notion that you often get what you pay for, why are you selling yourself and your colleagues short?
 What are you afraid of?
 A certain two-letter word?

 THE HARDEST WORD